-Today we welcome back a special guest: Stelter’s Senior Gift Planning Consultant, Lynn Gaumer, J.D.
+Today we welcome back a special guest: Stelter’s Senior Gift Planning Consultant, Lynn M. Gaumer, J.D.
 In her role, Lynn keeps a close watch over tax legislation, research and trends that could affect your planned giving program.

 A New Beginning.
 A New Administration.
 And a Look Ahead.